 Diversion Status: In 2022, nearly 12,000 tons of glass bottles and jars were reported as recycled by Vermont Facilities.
-Additional glass bottles were recycled through the Bottle Bill system, however ANR does not regularly receive this data.
-Waste Comp.
+Additional glass bottles were recycled through the Bottle Bill redemption system, however ANR does not regularly receive this data.
+The 2023 Waste Composition Study found 1% (3,777 tons) recyclable glass bottles and jars in the Vermont municipal solid waste stream, by weight, which is very similar to 2018 (1.4%).

 Markets: Glass continues to struggle with low to no value in the recycling system.
 Bottle bill glass has slightly better values but both systems obtain more value from aluminum and plastic #1 PET containers.
-In 2022, food and beverage container glass collected at the Rutland and Williston MRFs and at smaller facilities such as Northeast Kingdom Waste Management District were sent to facilities such as, Whitcomb's quarry in Colchester, Patriot Recycling in Massachusetts, Strategic Materials in North Carolina, and 2M Resources in Canada to be used in aggregates, abrasives, and potentially fiberglass insulation.
+In 2022, food and beverage container glass collected at the Rutland and Williston MRFs and at smaller facilities such as the Northeast Kingdom Waste Management District were sent to facilities such as Whitcomb's quarry in Colchester, Patriot Recycling in Massachusetts, Strategic Materials in North Carolina, and 2M Resources in Canada to be used in aggregates, abrasives, and potentially fiberglass insulation.
 CSWD invested in glass processing equipment at their Williston MRF to meet DEC's processed glass aggregate (PGA) standard and construction specifications.
 ANR, VTrans, CSWD, and UVM continue to meet to review testing methods for PGA that are both simple and effective and to test PGA's engineering properties as "sand borrow" material for road construction projects.
 Other emerging markets for glass are:

-A. Foam glass aggregate (FGA) - glass is ground into powder and heated and chemically treated to reform as pumice-like rock material that is light weight, insulative, and has positive compressive strength for construction uses.
+- A. Foam glass aggregate (FGA) glass is ground into powder and heated and chemically treated to reform as pumice-like rock material that is lightweight, insulative, and has positive compressive strength for construction uses.
 Glavel is a Vermont company that creates a foam glass aggregate from recycled glass for use in building and construction projects.
-Their manufacturing facility in Essex uses recycled glass powder from Quebec as feedstock.
+Their manufacturing facility in Essex uses recycled glass powder from Quebec as feedstock. - B. Pozzolan glass is ground into a powder used in concrete that reduces the amount of cement needed and makes a stronger mix.
+This greatly reduces the greenhouse gas emissions from energy intensive concrete production.